 While the game was canceled in 2005 in America (and worldwide), it still keeps on running in Japan.

-Not to be confused with the American remake, Kaijudo TCG
+Not to be confused with the American remake, Kaijudo.

 This game includes tropes of:

-- Angels, Devils and Squid: Exceptionally so in that you can build a Deck like this if you mix Light and Darkness Civilizations and use some of the more Eldritch Abomination-type Phoenixes.
+- Angels, Devils and Squid: You can build a Deck like this if you mix Light and Darkness Civilizations and use some of the more Eldritch Abomination-type Phoenixes.

 - Apocalypse How: As said in Quark, the Original God's flavor text, Original Heart attempted to bring about a Class 5 or 6.